Get Maintouch

 Build Content on First-Party Data

 First-party data is your moat.
-It's information only you have.
-Customer conversations.
-Internal metrics.
-Product usage patterns.
-Stuff that's never been published anywhere else on the internet.
+It's information only you have: customer conversations, internal metrics, product usage patterns.
+Content that's never been published anywhere else on the internet, by anyone.

 This is what separates real content from AI slop.
 When you bake your own data into a blog post, ChatGPT can't replicate it.
 Your competitors can't copy it.
 Google sees it as genuinely unique.